dapr-cn/docs/src/content/content/developing-applications/building-blocks/state-management/howto-state-query-api.md

 ## Querying the state

 Submit query requests via HTTP POST/PUT or gRPC.
-The body of the request is the JSON map with 3 _optional_ entries:
+The body of the request is the JSON map with 3 entries:

 - `filter`
 - `sort`